ViacomCBS has announced it's renaming CBS All Access to "Paramount+" in early 2021.

 The hiding of the bug to avoid Facebook’s fate is also problematic.
 However, given current political changes (GDPR in Europe, etc.), we might see such actions by tech giants harder to hide in the future.

 That said, barring some massive shift (or an actually viable, just as easy to use, feature-for-feature replacement), I don’t think anything will get the public to switch from Facebook at this point.
 Like it or not, we’re stuck with Facebook, and its algorithms that’re the source of many of its problems.
 So… good luck, Mastodon?

 My future social media plans

-As I wrote just a month ago, all of the above, plus a drop in Google+ traffic to the blog and wanting to simplify my number of social networks, led me to shutter my Google+ profile.
+As I wrote just a month ago, all of the above, plus a drop in blog traffic from Google+ and wanting to simplify my number of social networks, led me to shutter my profile.

 I’ll try to make the most of my Facebook page, despite that it’s not really paying off, mainly for the above reasons.
 (And no, I’m not paying to “boost” a post’s visibility.)
 I’ll also still be using Twitter; it’s my most frequently used and favorite social network, plus my blog’s main source of social media traffic.
 I’ll also still share the occasional photos on Instagram.

 However, I’ll also continue to push for RSS and email.
 Some blame Google for trying to kill RSS via launching Google+ in the first place (as well as killing Google Reader).
 However, RSS is still an active part of the internet today.

 As for email, I’ve disabled email sign-up for newly published blog posts for now; the plugin I use, Jetpack, seemed to be having issues with that after my recent webhost move.
 However, I’m considering launching a newsletter for the blog, assuming enough people are interested to make it worth the cost.
 (Namely, renting a post office box to have a non-home address to list, per anti-spam laws.)